Burnout Syndrome

 The term burnout was introduced in 1974 by psychoanalyst Herbert Freudenberger in New York.
 He initially associated it with people in social professions, such as caregivers, who overextend themselves in their work without considering their limits and without engaging in pleasurable activities for themselves.

-Burnout is not an independent illness but a risk situation that can lead to psychological or psychosomatic disorders.
-Possible consequences include depression, anxiety disorders, or physical issues like high blood pressure, heart problems, stomach issues, or headaches.
+Burnout is not an independent illness but a risk condition that can lead to psychological or psychosomatic disorders.
+Possible consequences include depression, anxiety disorders, or physical problems such as high blood pressure, heart issues, stomach disturbances, or headaches.
+With the right support, Burnout Syndrome Treatment in India offers professional therapies to prevent these complications and promote long-term mental and physical well-being.

 It is believed that highly motivated, idealistic, and perfectionistic personalities were especially at risk for exhaustion syndromes, particularly if they experienced repeated frustration.